 In the end, we had a surprise visit from the Stay Puft Marshmallow Man and got the chance to play out the ending of the original film (fans will know exactly what that means).
 Then we walked back towards the setup room, where I was tackled by a staff member so I wouldn't walk too far.
 Considering the overall realism of the experience, I did wonder why they couldn't do a better job of indicating where you're supposed to go.

 - Explained: How does VR actually work?Mind blown by VR headsets?
 Here's how the virtual reality magic happens

-- Oculus Rift v HTC Vive: Which VR headset should you get?The big virtual reality question of 2016
+- Oculus Rift v HTC Vive: Which VR headset should you get?The big virtual reality face-off

 - Virtual reality versus augmented reality: Which is the future?Fancy spending time in a better version of the real world or new, artificial worlds?

 I also ended up with a splitting headache, though whether from the tight headgear or the hundreds of fast-moving ghosts causing simulation sickness, I couldn't say.

 I was lucky to get into Dimension early; many of my peers still hadn't gotten a chance a couple of hours later.
 A staff member told me they wouldn't be able to get more than 400 people through the experience a day.
 That's only 40 or so people per hour, so anticipate very long lines before you get in to bust some ghosts.